 Insurance and Contractor Account Setup

-Certificates of insurance go to the GC or owner; net-30 contractor accounts run with consolidated monthly billing across Springfield active sites — the hooklift fleet stages the recurring bins.
-A single call to dispatch spins the account up.
+We issue certificates of insurance to the GC or owner; that means net-30 contractor accounts with consolidated monthly billing for active sites across Springfield — the hooklift fleet stages the recurring container or bin and the account spins up in one call with dispatch.